nimbix/jarvice-helm/KubernetesInstall.md

-The commands and examples in the following sections of this document will be using the example layout, node host names, and IP addresses/ranges as described below.
+The commands and examples in the following sections of this document will be using the example layout, node host names, and IP addresses/ranges as described.
 This layout is meant to outline the minimal number of nodes and their requirements for running JARVICE on a kubernetes cluster.

 Be sure to adjust the example host names and IPs used in the commands and